Day |

 at Lotrscak Tower

 Lotrscak Tower is a medieval tower that fires a cannon every day over the city exactly at noon supposedly to celebrate the victory of Zagreb over the Turks.
 The tradition goes back to about 1877.
 Climb the narrow steps to reach the lookout post and be fascinated by the birds-eye view over Zagreb.
+We were late, so we missed it.

-12:30 pm: Let Your Emotions be Evoked at Museum of Broken Relationships
+Let Your Emotions be Evoked at Museum of Broken Relationships

-It’s one of the quirkiest museums I’ve ever visited.
+Zagreb is known for its unique museums and the Museum of Broken Relationships is no different.
 The museum dearly treasures the items that are remnants of love and relationships that failed each accompanied by a story, some sad, some heartwarming, and some funny.
 Know that you will go through a range of emotions.
+I did not have time to go there.

-1:30 pm: Lunch @ Stari Fijaker 900
+Lunch @ Stari Fijaker 900

-If (of course you must) you want to try traditional Croatian food,
+A little about 400m walk from the museum is a lovely restaurant, Stari Fijaker.
+If (of course you must) you want to try traditional Croatian food, it’s your best bet.

 2:30 pm: Marvel at the Beauty of St. Mark’s church (part of walking tour of LP)